Skip To Main Content

 Chapter Meetings

-Chapter meetings are held on the third Tuesday of each month from 7-8 PM via Zoom for all adult LGBTQ+ people, their family members and allies.
+Chapter meetings are held on the third Tuesday of each month from 7:00-8:00 PM via Zoom for all adult LGBTQ+ people, their family members and allies.
 This is an opportunity for parents and other adult family members to connect with others who know what it’s like to learn their child’s sexuality and/or gender identity is different than they understood.
-Chapter meetings are confidential, and Zoom log-in information is available by emailing PFLAG or sending a private message from the PFLAG Facebook page.
+Chapter meetings are confidential, and Zoom log-in information is on their website.
 Membership in PFLAG is not required for attendance and there is no fee.

 Rainbow Community Center (RCC)